Santiago-Pedemonte/Up-in-the-Air/README.md

 - Once the form required to buy insurance is filled out properly - by providing a first/last name, ticket # (for testing purposes, a User can enter a random series of numbers), airline code, flight number, departure date, and testETH wallet information - and submitted, the transaction can be verified on the local Ganache Workspace.
 Picture below is a successful purchase of flight insurance on our personal blockchain:
 ![Ganache Confirmation](ganache-block-confirm.png)

+## Spoiled by Choice
+#### Integrating Machine Learning
+- During the exercise of brainstorming about the ideas we thought of trying and one of them was predicting future delays.
+The steps needed were:
+1. Flight information that has been collected
+2. Weather API
+- A simplified way would have been to slice the flight and weather data by horizons (Northeast/Southwest/East/North...etc) and change rain/snow/fog to 1 and every other fair weather to 0, put the airline as dummy code and solve for y which would be either the departure delay or more importantly the arrival delay.
+Then there run a Random Forrest Algorthim and try to see the results of our predictions which may not have been accurate for the following reasons:

+- The original hypothesis is that weather controls most of the delays but that is flawed.
+Air traffic can be caused by a myrid of things from an airport employee not stocking enough oxygen , gas or a customer feeling sick right in the time of departure and that can casade departure delays from the gate for the rest of the days and add sky traffic.
+That problem would be hard to account for and could cause an issue in our accuracy and precision.
+- The other problem is to be able to capture the impact of the weather either being from the arrival location or departure location would have been hard.
+- The final problem is that even with a 20 minuuite departure delay it seems that there is enough cushion in their time schedule that there is rarely any arrival delays unless the departure delay is severe.
+They under promise and over deliever.